-- April 20, dawn to dusk.
+- April 20, 2019.
+Dawn to dusk.
 Free Entrance Days in National Parks to kick off National Park Week.
 Event is FREE.

-- April 20 and 22, dawn to dusk.
+- April 20 and 22, 2019.
+Dawn to dusk.
 Washington State Parks Free Days include Spring Day (Apr 20) and Earth Day (Apr 22).
 The Discover Pass will not be required to visit state parks on Earth Day (Apr 22).
 Event is FREE.

 - April 22-25, 2021.
 Earth Day in Sammamish.
 Join the City of Sammamish and Sammamish Stewards for an Earth Day Celebration.
 They will be offering variety of activities and events from Thursday to Sunday, April 22-25, 2021.